Baylisascaris procyonis: Diagnosis

 Diagnosis is often clinical, based on neurologic deterioriation (meningoencephalitis) in children or persons with developmental disabilities with a history of pica, and findings of peripheral or cerebrospinal fluid eosinophilia and ring-enhancing lesions or other abnormalities on brain imaging.
 Uncommonly, a live nematode can be detected on retinal examination (ocular larva migrans).

 Laboratory and clinical diagnosis can be challenging: there is no commercially available serologic test in the United States, and although identification of larvae in tissue or specimens is confirmatory, this is not always possible or practical.

 Diagnosis of B. procyonis is through identification of larvae in tissue examination.
 Diagnosis requires forehand knowledge along with understanding and recognition of larval morphologic characteristics, including ability to distinguish between a number of possible other parasites, including Toxocara canis, Toxocara cati, Ascaris lumbricoides, and among species of Gnathostoma, Angiostrongylus, and Ancylostoma.
 Distinguishing features of B. procyonis larvae in tissue are its relatively large size (60 μ) and prominent single lateral alae.
 Sometimes serologic testing is used as supportive evidence, although no commercial serologic test is currently available.

 Other diagnosis methods include: brain biopsy, neuroimaging, electroencephalography, differential diagnoses among other laboratory tests.

-Human Baylisascariasis is under-recognized, as the knowledge of the clinical illness is still a bit unclear.
+Human Baylisascariasis is under-recognized, as the knowledge of the clinical illness is still incomplete.
 This could be because of the difficulty of diagnosing the illness.
 As small numbers of larvae can cause severe disease, and larvae occur randomly in tissue, a biopsy usually fails to include larvae and therefore leads to negative results.
 The identification of the morphologic characteristics takes practice and experience and may not be accurately recognized or could be misidentified.
 The fact that no commercial serologic test exists for the diagnosis of B. procyonis infection makes the diagnosis and treatment more difficult.